document.write('

 SOAN-227 Social Statistics (4 Credits)

 (Q) An introduction to descriptive and inferential statistics, including frequencies, sampling, hypothesis testing, bivariate analysis, regression and correlation.
 The course will also discuss the use of statistics in society and the media, with an emphasis on the critical evaluation of social statistics.
-Credit may not be earned for more than one of SOAN-227, BUSN-211, MATH-130, or PSYC-240,
+Prerequisite: SOAN-101 or 102 or permission of instructor.

 SOAN-228 Bystander Intervention (1 Credits)